Trees for the Future: History

 In 2021, TREES announced a 2030 goal to plant one billion trees with smallholder farmers in Sub-Saharan Africa.
 This new goal came with the June 5th launch of the United Nations Decade on Ecosystem Restoration, a global effort to spur global restoration efforts between 2021 and 2030.
 As an official implementing partner of the UN Decade, TREES will focus on farmland restoration, aiming to restore degraded soil, increase tree cover, support biodiversity, capture carbon and increase both food access and income security through agroforestry and sustainable tree planting.

 In 2022, they announced that they'd be expanding their Executive Team.
 John Leary stepped into the newly established role of Chief Strategy Officer (CSO) in an effort to reach the organization's goal of planting one billion trees by 2030.
 Tim McLellan, a leader in sustainability and community development, was selected to fill the role of Interim Chief Executive Officer.
 A search committee, chaired by Board Member Shannon Hawkins, will lead the recruitment of a permanent CEO.

 On April 1, 2022, Trees for the Future announces their new look and logo in honor of Earth Month.

-To date, TREES has planted 250 million trees around the world.
-In 2022, they plan to plant 55.3 million trees and will continue to scale up over the next decade their training program, collaborative partnerships, and growing network of farmers and agroforestry experts.
+As of 2021, TREES claims to have planted 316 million trees around the world.
+In 2023, they planted 38 million trees and will continue to scale up over the next decade their training program, collaborative partnerships, and growing network of farmers and agroforestry experts.

+In February 2024, they were named a UN World Restoration Flagship by the United Nations Decade on Ecosystem Restoration.
+The UN Decade on Ecosystem Restoration was designed to prevent, halt, and reverse the loss and degradation of ecosystems worldwide.
+It aims at reviving billions of hectares, covering terrestrial as well as aquatic ecosystems.
+The award was presented by UN Goodwill Ambassador for Biodiversity, actor and filmmaker, Edward Norton.